fuenwang/CVFX-hw1/README.md

 The goal of this assignment is to train a color/texture transfer model using CycleGAN.

 ## Datasets
 In this assignment, we use the `iphone2dslr_flower` dataset, which is introduced in the CycleGAN paper. `iphone2dslr_flower` contains iPhone and DSLR photos of flowers downloaded from Flickr photos.
-We summarize the total number of examples under the below table.
+The main difference between these two classes is the depth of field in the images.
+Depth of field (DOF) is the distance between the nearest and the furthest objects that are in acceptably sharp focus in an image.
+We summarize the total number of examples and corresponding DOF type of each class under the below table.

 iPhone | DSLR |
 ---    | ---  |
+Shallow DOF | Deep DOF |
 1813   | 3316 |
 <img src="output/imgs/sample_iphone.png" alt="drawing" width="150"/> | <img src="output/imgs/sample_dslr.png" alt="drawing" width="150"/> |